raditya1117/HoneyBadger/fastapi-testing/article.md

 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":1e308, "num2": 1e-100}'
 ```

 In the above API call, we have passed `1e308` and `1e-100` as operands for the divide operation.
-As the division causes ValueError exception due to overflow, we get the following response from the custom exception handler defined for ValueError exceptions.
+As the division causes a ValueError exception due to overflow, we get the following response from the custom exception handler defined for ValueError exceptions.

 ```
 {"type":"FAILURE","reason":"ValueError exception occurred due to operands with correct data types but inappropriate values."}
 ```

-### Acess Data from API request in FastAPI exception handlers
+### Access Data from API request in FastAPI exception handlers

 FastAPI allows us to access data from the API request in the exception handlers.
 To do this, we can attach the input data received in the API request to the payload of the Request object.
 Then, we can access data in the exception handler using the payload attribute of the Request.state object.